How many Dams in Pakistan? Here is a list of Dams in Pakistan

 - Munda Dam

 Pakistan is basically an agricultural country.
 Water reservoirs and dams are, therefore, of great importance for Pakistan.
-In total,there are 150 dams in Pakistan.
+According to the Water and Power Development Authority (WAPDA), there are 150 dams in Pakistan.
 Some major dams of Pakistan are presented below.

 1. Tarbela Dam